 We believe that effective management can only be achieved through a strong partnership with our members.
 The MIIA Grant Program provides members with solutions for effective risk management, enhanced safety practices, and greater asset preservation.

-This year based on member feedback we were able to automate the grant application process.
-This FY22 grant continues to focus heavily on property and cyber related risk management.
+This FY23 automated grant continues to focus heavily on property and cyber-related risk management.
 We strongly encourage you to coordinate your application with your Risk Manager so that your grant aligns with your loss experience.
 After your discussion click "Online Application" and proceed to fill out your MIIA Risk Management Grant request.

-In the FY22 policy year (7/1/21-6/30/22) members have the opportunity to request an FY22 (based on FY21 Rewards) Flex Grant for related risk management equipment/products and services.
+In the FY23 policy year (7/1/22-6/30/23) members have the opportunity to request an FY23 (based on FY22 Rewards) Flex Grant for related risk management equipment/products and services.
 Members may request only ONE Rewards Flex Grant per fiscal year.

 Eligible items to be considered under the MIIA Flex Grant in addition to those currently eligible under the MIIA Risk Management Grant Program include but are not limited to: